kentris/PGCDiscordBot/README.md

 The following commands are supported by the PGC Discord Bot
 * `!lol <champ_name>`
   * The command keyword here to alert the bot is `!lol`.
 It then parses the provided champ name and outputs the recommended pages for champion moveset and builds for ARAM.
+* `!joke`
+  * The command keyword here to alert the bot is `!joke`.
+It then generates a random dad joke from `data\dadjokes.txt`.
+  * TODO: Future goals include adding a rating for the joke to improve joke selection (e.g. weighting)

 ## LoL Scraping
 In this Jupyter Notebook, we use the LoL wiki to parse all of the valid Champions currently in League of Legends.
 We also go about formatting and mapping the champion names to the relevant URLs for movesets and builds.